 Below are most of the items I traveled with that helped me stay compliant and happy all along, and not feeling deprived:

 - Lectin Shield – With all the efforts we might make, there will still be situations when you can’t control everything that’s in your food.
 Make sure you always have a couple of Lectin Shield in your purse, and take 2 30 minutes before a meal that you have doubts about.
 I would not recommend using Lectin Shield as an excuse to eat non-complaint food, but you do you.
 Make it’s worth it.
 I think I would do it for a croissant in Paris or a slice of pizza in Italy.

-- Quest Bars – I know, maybe not comparable with a bowl of greens, but they are packed, they don’t need to be refrigerated, and and they are a lifesaver when you crave something sweet and consistent on a flight.
-It will keep you away from other, more unhealthy snacks that you will see everyone eating.
+- Protein Bars – I know, maybe not comparable with a bowl of greens, but they are packed, they don’t need to be refrigerated, and and they are a lifesaver when you crave something sweet and consistent on a flight.
+It will keep you away from unhealthy snacks that you will see everyone eating.
 Plus, when traveling we tend to be more stressed and therefore more tempted to have snacks.
-There are only three bars that are PP compliant, and my favorite ones are Quest Nutrition QuestBar Protein Bar Strawberry Cheese Cake — 12 Bars and Double Chocolate Chunk.
+There are only three QUEST bars that are PP compliant, and my favorite ones are Quest Nutrition QuestBar Protein Bar Strawberry Cheese Cake — 12 Bars and Double Chocolate Chunk.
 I believe Cinnamon Roll is also compliant.
 For the healthiest and tastiest option, check MARIGOLD protein bars, a newer addition and all their bars are lectin-free, so no more confusion when searching for compliant options.